 IEP Transition Resources for families are now available on the LPS website.
 Contact your building-level special education administrator if you have additional questions about the IEP Transition Process.
-Special Education Transition starts the year in which a student turns www.lps.org > Departments > Instruction > Special Education > Resources > Resources for Parents and the Community > Parent Resources: IEP Transition Process.
+Special Education Transition starts the year in which a student turns 14.